 The manufacturers sell peptides in freeze-dried powder or lyophilized form.
 Lyophilization is the technique whereby water gets removed from a solution upon freezing.
 The use of vacuum allows ice to be directly converted into vapor from solid without passing through the intermediate liquid phase.
 The powder either has a granular appearance or looks fluffy, depending on the technique used for lyophilization.

 The polarity or native charge of a peptide is the key determinant for the solvent of choice.
 Basic peptides require acidic solvents, whereas acidic molecules require basic solvents for optimal dissolution.
 The hydrophobic and neutral molecules dissolve best in organic solvents like DMSO, propanol, and acetic acid.
 The powder should be dissolved in a small volume of the organic solvent and further diluted in sterile water.
-It is important to note that peptides with methionine or free cysteine should not be d in DMSO to avoid side-chain oxidation; else, they are rendered inactive.
+It is important to note that peptides with methionine or free cysteine should not be done in DMSO to avoid side-chain oxidation or else they are rendered inactive.

 Peptides Reconstitution Guidelines